The Best DJ Mixers for Beginners – Updated 2019

 Traktor Kontrol Z2 offers a built-in audio interface with great sound quality.
 The package comes with the Traktor Scratch Pro 2 software with remix deck technology to start DJing from day one.
 You can now control 2 channels on Traktor Pro as well as 2 vinyl decks and 2 CDJ decks.
 This machine gives you the opportunity to take full advantage of both phono and line inputs on each channel.
 As well, the 4 buttons on either side can actually turn into 8 for each channel once you use the SHIFT key.

-conclusion: NI Traktor Kontrol Z2 has surprisingly tough built quality with an aluminum chassis.
+conclusion: NI Traktor Kontrol Z2 has a surprisingly tough built quality with an aluminum chassis.
 It’s faders, knobs and buttons are highly durable.
 The reviews on most music online stores will prove my words.
 It is the most expensive DJ mixer in our list but it worth every penny.
 Don’t forget that it is a DJ mixer and DJ controller with a built-in audio interface that comes in a package with one of the most popular DJ software.

 |Number of channels:||2+2|